T-Kozhukhov/cJson-Parser/README.md

 # cJson Parser
 A basic implementation of Json for parsing of input data in simulations.
-Designed for use with C for the Shendruk Lab's MPCD code, but _should_ also work with C++ (although untested).
+Designed for use with C for the Shendruk Lab's MPCD code.
+It should _not_ work in C++ due to C++ not conforming to ANSI C.

 Based entirely around cJson, designed to be lightweight and minimise fuss.
+A hacky implementation of comments have been added, and will work anywhere _except_ directly in arrays of complex structures (see `arrayObj` in the test case json).
+Comments tags included by default are `"c"`, `"comment"`, `"//"`, and `"#"`.

 ## How to install to a project
 Copy the following from the root directory of this repo to your project directory: